Parents and carers

-Every school in Kensington and Chelsea, and Westminster has a named school nurse.
+Every school in Kensington and Chelsea, Westminster and Milton Keynes has a named school nurse.

 As a service, we work in close partnership with parents, carers, schools, colleges, GPs, health visitors, safeguarding services and other agencies to promote the good health and wellbeing of school-aged children and young people.